 A popular pet with striking shell colorings, red-footed turtles are long-lived and relatively easy to care for.
 They're sort of the stereotypical-looking tortoise, with a large shell that has markings on its top portions.

 If you're thinking of getting a red-footed tortoise, be advised that although they're not high-maintenance pets, they do live much longer than a pet dog or cat would.
-Just be sure you're prepared to grow old along with your red-footed tortoise before making a commitment.
+Just be sure you're prepared to grow old along with your red-footed tortoise before committing.

 - Name: Red-footed tortoise (Geochelone carbonaria), redfoot tortoise, redleg tortoise, Savannah tortoise